 Are any other brands similar to Eloflex?

-To my knowledge, as of the time this article is being written (June 2020) there are some other similar threads.
+To my knowledge, as of the time this article is being written (June 2020), there are some other similar threads.
 One of them from Gutermann: Maraflex.
 However, I was not able to find this for sale anywhere to make a comparison.
 And another one is FUJIX King Knit sewing thread.
-I bought some spools in New York but didn’t use it much yet.
+I bought some spools in New York but didn’t use them much yet.
 It also stretches but much less than Eloflex.